-There are specific daily tasks that persons must be able to do in order to maintain their full independence.
+There are specific daily tasks that persons must be able to do to maintain their full independence.
 These daily living activities are broken into two groups: Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs).
-While different sources have slight variations as to what tasks are labeled as ADLs and what tasks are labeled as IADLs, there is considerable overlap.
-The definitions included below are the most common.
-The capability for seniors to perform IADLs independently generally declines prior to their ability to perform ADLs independently.
+While different sources offer variations as to the tasks defined as ADLs and those defined as IADLs, there is considerable overlap.
+The following definitions are the most common.
+The ability to independently perform IADLs generally declines for seniors first, followed by ADLs.

 Activities of Daily Living

-ADLs are basic self-care activities that persons must perform on a day-to-day basis in order to live independently.
-Some scales consider seven ADLs but it is more common to measure the five ADLs below.
+ADLs are basic self-care activities that must be performed on a day-to-day basis for one to live independently.
+Some sources include seven ADLs, but more commonly, ADLs are limited to the five below.

-1. Mobility (may also be referred to as ambulating or transferring) – moving about inside and outside of one’s home.
-Examples include the ability to walk, go up and down stairs, get out of bed and into a wheelchair, or stand from a seated position to use a walker.
+1) Mobility (also called ambulating or transferring) – The ability to move about both inside and outside of one’s home.
+This includes walking, going up and down stairs, getting out of bed and into a wheelchair, and standing from a seated position to use a walker.

-5. Toileting (may also be called continence) – making it to the toilet in time by controlling one’s bladder and/or bowel, getting on and off the toilet, and cleaning oneself after use.
+5) Toileting (also called continence) – Making it to the toilet in time by controlling one’s bladder and/or bowel, getting on and off the toilet, and cleaning oneself after use.

 Instrumental Activities of Daily Living

-IADLs are necessary for independent living but are not as crucial to daily functioning as ADLs.
-Stated differently, IADLs are tasks that do not necessarily have to be done every single day.
+IADLs are necessary for independent living, but are not as crucial to daily functioning as ADLs.
+This means they do not have to be done every single day.

 Why Measure One’s Ability to Complete ADLs / IADLs?

-As persons age, it is common that their ability to independently complete their ADLs and IADLs begins to diminish.
-This may be the result of the natural progression of aging, be related to a health condition, or be caused by the cognitive and physical decline associated with Alzheimer’s disease and other forms of dementia.
+As persons age, their ability to independently complete their ADLs and IADLs commonly begins to diminish.
+This may be the result of the natural progression of aging, related to a health condition, or caused by the cognitive and physical decline associated with Alzheimer’s disease and other forms of dementia.

-Measuring one’s ability to complete their activities of daily living (independently or with assistance) via a functional (clinical) assessment serves as an important tool in evaluating a senior’s current health status.
+Measuring one’s ability to complete daily living activities (independently or with assistance) via a functional (clinical) assessment serves as an important tool in evaluating a senior’s current health status, current needs, and potential future needs.
 Via a functional assessment of ADLs and IADLS, it can be determined if, and how much, care assistance an elderly individual requires.
-In addition to determining for which (if any) activities of daily living a senior requires assistance, potential safety hazards, such as the risk of slipping on the stairs or falling while trying to transition from a chair to standing, are identified.
-This knowledge can help to determine which living environment, and type of care assistance (if applicable), is best suited for a particular senior and his / her needs.
-In other words, functional assessments can help to identify current and future care needs as well the type of living arrangements (such as assisted living or a nursing home).
+In addition to determining the specific activities in which a senior requires assistance, potential safety hazards, such as the risk of slipping on the stairs or falling while trying to transition from a chair to standing, are identified.
+This knowledge can help to determine which living environment (i.e., home, assisted living, nursing home), and type of care assistance (if applicable), is best suited for a particular senior and their needs.

 Importance of ADLs / IADLs for Medicaid Eligibility

 The ability / inability to independently complete daily living activities (both ADLs and IADLs) is often used as a measure to gauge one’s eligibility for long-term care Medicaid.
-Stated differently, in order for seniors to be eligible for long-term care Medicaid, they must demonstrate a functional need, sometimes called a medical need, for the Medicaid program for which they are applying.
+For seniors to be eligible for long-term care Medicaid, they must demonstrate a functional need, sometimes called a medical need, for the Medicaid program for which they are applying.

-Long-term care services, such as personal care assistance and homemaker services, may also be accessed through one’s regular state Medicaid program.
-(Regular state Medicaid for seniors is commonly called Aged, Blind and Disabled Medicaid and is abbreviated as ABD).
+Long-term care services, such as personal care assistance and homemaker services, may also be accessed through one’s Regular State Plan Medicaid program.
+For seniors, this program is commonly called Aged, Blind and Disabled Medicaid and is abbreviated as ABD.
 While a medical need must still be demonstrated, the level of care needed is generally less than a NFLOC.
 However, it is the inability to complete daily living activities that is generally still used as a factor in determining functional eligibility.

-In addition to Medicaid considering one’s inability to independently complete ADLs and IADLs as functional eligibility criteria, the VA also takes this into account for the eligibility of some benefits, such as the Aid & Attendance pension.
+Medicaid is not the only program that considers one’s inability to independently complete ADLs and IADLs as functional eligibility criteria.
+The VA also takes this into account for the eligibility of some benefits, such as the Aid & Attendance Pension.

 Types of ADL and IADL Assessments

 Functional assessments are used as a tool to measure an individual’s capability / incapability to complete their ADLs and IADLs, whether it be independently or with assistance.
-They are used by healthcare professionals to put together a care plan, informal caregivers to assess the current needs of their loved one, and by long-term care Medicaid agencies to ensure an applicant meets the programs functional need requirement, functional assessments play a vital role.
+They are used by healthcare professionals to put together a care plan, informal caregivers to assess the current needs of their loved one, and by long-term care Medicaid agencies to ensure an applicant meets the programs functional need requirement.

-That said, there is not one universal functional assessment that is used; rather there are many available.
-To be clear, the lack of consistency of a universal functional assessment also holds true for long-term care Medicaid eligibility.
-In fact, even within the same state, functional ability may be measured by different functional assessment tools based on the specific Medicaid program for which one is applying.
+There is not a universal functional assessment that is used.
+Rather, there are many available.
+This lack of consistency of a universal functional assessment also holds true for long-term care Medicaid eligibility.
+Even within the same state, functional ability may be measured by different functional assessment tools based on the specific Medicaid program for which one is applying.

 Katz Index of Independence in Activities of Daily Living (Katz ADL)

-The Katz Index of Independence in Activities of Daily Living is one of the most commonly used tools to measure a senior’s ability to complete their ADLs independently.
-This simple checklist, which is ideal for seniors who live at home or in a residential setting, measures one’s dependence / independence of six ADLs: Bathing, dressing, toileting, transferring, continence, and feeding.
+The Katz Index of Independence in Activities of Daily Living is one of the most commonly used tools to measure a senior’s ability to independently complete their ADLs.
+This simple checklist, which is ideal for seniors who live at home or in a residential setting, measures one’s dependence / independence of six ADLs.
+This includes bathing, dressing, toileting, transferring, continence, and feeding.

-For activities for which the senior requires no assistance, 1 point is given for independence (this indicates the senior does not need to be supervised, directed, or receive personal assistance with the particular ADL).
-For activities for which the senior requires assistance, 0 points are given to indicate dependence (the indicates the senior needs supervision, direction, personal assistance, or total care).
+For activities for which the senior requires no assistance, 1 point is given for independence.
+This indicates the senior does not need to be supervised, directed, or receive personal assistance with the activity.
+For activities for which the senior requires assistance, 0 points are given to indicate dependence.
+This means the senior needs supervision, direction, personal assistance, or total care.
 Persons who receive a score of 6 are considered very independent, while a score of 0 is considered highly dependent.